EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 * Get the [latest version of the binary](https://github.com/jimnarey/SimpleXboxControllerAdapter/releases) (sxbca.bin)
 * In one terminal type in ```dmesg -wH```
 * Plug in the Leonardo via USB and you should see some dmesg output about it.
 If the Leonardo has the standard bootloader installed it will appear as a composite keyboard and mouse.
 If it has the alternative Caterina bootloader installed it will appear as an Arduino device.
 It doesn't matter which.
+* Note the serial port the Arduino is connected to.
+In my case it's always /dev/ttyACM0
-* In the second terminal window, navigate to where the sxbca.bin file is stored and - *without pressing Enter* - type in
+* In the second terminal window, navigate to where the sxbca.bin file is stored and - *without pressing Enter* - type in the following line, changing the name of the serial port if needed:
 ```
 avrdude -p atmega32u4 -P /dev/ttyACM0 -c avr109 -U flash:w:sxbca.bin -C /etc/avrdude.conf'
 ```